 The first time a caller encounters this new system, they will have to enroll.
 Typically, enrollment starts with authentication using the existing process, after which callers provide a brief voice sample that can be used in lieu of the old process to fast track verification in the future.
 Google Cloud Speaker ID is "text independent," meaning that once a user is enrolled, verification can be performed with any audio snippet as short as three seconds.
 No password phrase is required and the user can say anything they want to authenticate their voice and thus their identity.

 Speaker ID is directly integrated with Google Cloud’s Contact Center AI platform.
 Dialogflow CX, within CCAI, allows businesses to architect conversational experiences for their callers.
 With the integration with Speaker ID, Dialogflow CX can now leverage audio sent for intent detection and entity extraction.

 Along with full audio integration, Speaker ID also has pre-built Dialogflow CX components available to easily add enrollment and verification flows to existing or new Dialogflow CX bots.
 Customers can also configure Dialogflow CX to perform passive verification.
 This provides a speaker validation check based on the caller’s usual interaction with the voice bot.
 Users don’t need to be prompted or speak a specific phrase.

 Get Started Today

 Speaker ID is generally available today.
-At Google Cloud, we are committed to ensuring that our products and features are aligned with our AI Principles.
-If you are interested in Speaker ID, there is a review process to help ensure that your use case is aligned with our AI Principles and best practices for using Speaker ID for authentication and security.
+If you are interested in Speaker ID, there is a review process to help assess whether your use case is aligned with our best practices for using Speaker ID for authentication and security.
 Contact your GCP seller to get started.